Morty mortgage review

 A digital marketplace with no origination fees connecting homebuyers with personalized loan options.

-Morty helps you access more than 1,500 loan options personalized to your property and financial situation, all without charging origination or underwriting fees.
-You can apply in minutes with closing in as little as three weeks.
+Morty helps you access more than 1,500 loan options personalized to your property and financial situation.
+Apply in minutes with closing in as little as three weeks.
 But the marketplace isn’t available nationwide, and it has higher down payment requirements for repeat buyers.

 |Minimum down payment (Conventional)||3%|

 |State availability||Not available in: AZ, HI, MA, MO, NV, UT|

 Our take on Morty

 Morty’s homebuying process is distinct from its competitors in that it shops the mortgage marketplace for you, providing you with a simplified process for comparing the best offers you qualify for from top lenders.
 Being a tech-driven company, it also offers a straightforward and fully online application process.
 In other words, there’s no waiting for a mortgage officer to get around to contacting you to complete the process.

 The company stands out even more by not charging any origination or underwriting fees.
 This is a rarity among mortgage originators, as these fees are typically charged as compensation for the services being provided.

 The biggest downsides to Morty is that it isn’t yet available nationwide and it currently only offers conventional mortgages and limited refinance transactions.
 As of February 2022, Morty is available in 43 states and Washington, DC.

 In short, Morty helps homebuyers save time and money.
 But if you live in a state outside Morty’s service area or need access to other types of home loans, continue to compare mortgage lenders to find the one that best suits your needs.